ArinMoyal/Kubernetes-Context-Switcher/README.md

 . kube-context-switcher.sh
 ```

-The script will update your current shell environment variables with the appropriate `KUBECONFIG` and `AWS_PROFILE`.
+The script will update your current shell's environment variables with the appropriate `KUBECONFIG` and `AWS_PROFILE` values.
+Happy Kubernetes-ing!